Call Medical Alert

 Home Cellular

-Even though the Home Cellular system has a completely different aesthetic than the Home Landline system, they have the exact same specs.
+While the Home Cellular system sports a different look than the Home Landline model, the two share identical functionality.
 They both come with a base station and waterproof, wearable help button.

-The only difference is the Home Cellular can connect to a cellular network so you don’t need a landline in your home.
-They use the AT&T network.
-Before buying a cellular system, check the FCC’s cellular coverage map to ensure good connectivity in your area.3
+The key difference is that the Home Cellular connects to AT&T’s cellular network, eliminating the need for a landline.
+Before buying a cellular system, check the FCC’s cellular coverage map to ensure good connectivity in your area.

 Medical Alert Cellular